Events and Errors

 Indexed Parameters

 Wrap parameter types with Indexed<T> to mark them as indexed in the event.
-Indexed parameters are stored in the event's topics and can be filtered by off chain indexers.
 Up to 3 parameters per event can be indexed.

 Transfer: SkittlesEvent<{